-What a mastery Daniel Kahneman accomplished by squeezing such an amount of useful knowledge in a single, easy-to-read book.
+What a mastery Daniel Kahneman accomplished by compiling such an amount of practical knowledge in a single, easy-to-read book.
 I accept the challenge to sum up my understanding of Thinking, Fast and Slow, in this post for the #neverendingbooklist.

 In no more than 300 words

-This booked helped me to reframe my vision of how my personal feelings have a direct impact on choices that I was considering rational (investments) and give me ground to develop stronger decision making process.
+This booked helped me to reframe my vision of how my personal feelings have a direct impact on choices that I consider rational (investments) and give me ground to develop stronger decision making process.

 - Your brain is a two gear engine which performs two singularly different functions: the first one is always on and deals with automatic tasks while the second needs a bit of work to engage and enables you to built up more refine analysis